• Skip to primary navigation

 Melted white chocolate poured on to the dry ingredients in the mixing bowl

-1. Pour into a lined tin and place in the fridge for 2-3 hours to set.
+1. Pour the mixture into a lined square tin and press down well using a metal spoon, then place in the fridge to set.

 The mixture pressed down into a lined square baking tin ready to go in the fridge to set.